ansible/docsite/personas/ansible-docsite-personas.md

 <img src="https://i.imgur.com/GY18SFy.png" alt="Person using a computer" width="100"/>

-I work with the community to maintain one or more collections as part of the Ansible package or I want to create my own collection, set everything up and running and maintain it.
+I work with the community to maintain one or more collections as part of the Ansible package.
+Alternatively I might want to create my own collection and set everything up so I can run and maintain my collection.
 I might also be interested in working on community tooling such as Antsibull or other projects.

 * **Needs:** Clear path for creating collections from scratch and optionally getting them included in the Ansible package.
 Guidance on lifecycles and maintenance guidelines.
 * **Attitude:** Often busy with another more primary role.